Court of Protection – your questions answered

 Q: Do I have to report to the COP?

 A: Yes.
-As a property and financial affairs deputy, you will be expected to complete an annual account about the decisions you have made, so it’s important to record carefully everything you do.
+As a property and financial affairs deputy, you must complete annual accounts.
+These must include details of the decisions you have made, so it’s important to record everything you do carefully.

 Q: When does a deputyship order end?

-If you can no longer act for the patient another COP application will be needed for a new deputy to be appointed.
+If you can’t act as someone’s deputy anymore another COP application is needed to appoint a new deputy.
 Otherwise, an order ends either on the death of the patient or if they regain capacity.

-Q: Can I be paid for acting as deputy?
+Q: Can I receive payment for acting as deputy?

-A: No. Only a professional deputy can be paid for dealing with financial affairs under a deputyship order.
+A: No. Only a professional deputy is paid for dealing with financial affairs under a deputyship order.
 However, you can receive reasonable expenses.

 Q: What are the COP costs?

-A: There is a £400 fee when you apply to become a deputy.
+A: There is a £371 application fee.
 If you apply to become both a property and financial affairs deputy and a personal welfare deputy you will pay the fee twice.
-If there needs to be a hearing you will also pay a further £500 fee.
-If you’re a new deputy there will also be a £100 assessment fee.
-In addition, there is an annual supervision fee ranging from £35 to £320, depending on the level of support needed.
+If there needs to be a hearing you will also pay a further £494 fee.
+If you appeal the Court’s decision there’s a £234 fee.
+If you’re a new deputy there is also a £100 assessment fee, paid to the Office of the Public Guardian.
+In addition, there’s an annual supervision fee ranging from £35 to £320, depending on how much support is needed.

 Q: Is there an alternative to the COP?

 A: Yes.
-By putting in place a Lasting Power of Attorney (LPA) you can confirm your wishes for your finances, property and welfare while you have mental capacity.
-You can choose who you would like to act at your attorney, in the event you should lose capacity.
-This means that your family and friends know your wishes and can act on your behalf without having to go to the COP.
+By putting in place a Lasting Power of Attorney (LPA) you can confirm your wishes about your finances, property and welfare while you have mental capacity.
+You can choose who you would like to act as your attorney, in the event you lose capacity.
+Your family and friends know your wishes and can act on your behalf without having to go to the COP.

 If you would like more information about LPAs, please get in touch.